Sairyss/domain-driven-hexagon/README.md

 Behavioral tests can be divided in two parts:

 - Fast: Use cases tests in isolation, with all I/O mocked and injected.
-This makes tests fast so they can be run all the time before committing/pushing.
+This makes tests fast so they can be run all the time (after each change or before every commit).
+This will inform you when something fails as fast as possible.
+Finding bugs early is critical and saves a lot of time.
 - Slow: Full [End to End](https://www.guru99.com/end-to-end-testing.html) (e2e) tests which test a use case from end-user standpoint.
-Instead of injecting I/O mocks those tests usually have all infrastructure up and running: like database, API routes etc. Those tests check how everything works together and are slower so can be run only before deploying.
-It is a good practice to have e2e tests independent from project's code.
+Instead of injecting I/O mocks those tests usually have all infrastructure up and running: like database, API routes etc. Those tests check how everything works together and are slower so can be run only before pushing/deploying.
+Though e2e tests live in the same project/repository, it is a good practice to have e2e tests independent from project's code.
 In bigger projects e2e tests are usually written by a separate QA team.

 **Note**: some projects use in-memory databases (like [sqlite3](https://www.npmjs.com/package/sqlite3)) for e2e testing.
 This makes tests faster, but reduces the reliability of those tests.
 In-memory databases should be avoided in real e2e testing.
 Read more: [Don't use In-Memory Databases for Tests](https://phauer.com/2017/dont-use-in-memory-databases-tests-h2/).